-The award recipient will be required to submit performance measure data in the monthly reports submitted to the BJS program manager.
+The recipient of funds will be required to submit performance measure data as part of the monthly progress report submitted to the BJS program manager.

 Note on Project Evaluations

 An applicant that proposes to use award funds through this solicitation to conduct project evaluations should be aware that certain project evaluations (such as systematic investigations designed to develop or contribute to generalizable knowledge) may constitute "research" for purposes of applicable DOJ human subjects protection regulations.
 However, project evaluations that are intended only to generate internal improvements to a program or service, or are conducted only to meet OJP's performance measure data reporting requirements, likely do not constitute "research."
 Each applicant should provide sufficient information for OJP to determine whether the particular project it proposes would either intentionally or unintentionally collect and/or use information in such a way that it meets the DOJ definition of research that appears at 28 C.F.R.
 Part 46 ("Protection of Human Subjects").